- Discuss the importance of studying economics

 - A basic understanding of economics makes you a well-rounded thinker.
 When you read articles about economic issues, you will understand and be able to evaluate the writer’s argument.
 When you hear classmates, co-workers, or political candidates talking about economics, you will be able to distinguish between common sense and nonsense.
 You will find new ways of thinking about current events and about personal and business decisions, as well as current events and politics.

 The study of economics does not dictate the answers, but it can illuminate the different choices.

-Economics seeks to understand and address the problem of scarcity, which is when human wants for goods and services exceed the available supply.
-A modern economy displays a division of labor, in which people earn income by specializing in what they produce and then use that income to purchase the products they need or want.
-The division of labor allows individuals and firms to specialize and to produce more for several reasons: a) It allows the agents to focus on areas of advantage due to natural factors and skill levels; b) It encourages the agents to learn and invent; c) It allows agents to take advantage of economies of scale.
-Division and specialization of labor only work when individuals can purchase what they do not produce in markets.
+Economics seeks to solve the problem of scarcity, which is when human wants for goods and services exceed the available supply.
+A modern economy displays a division of labour, in which people earn income by specializing in what they produce and then use that income to purchase the products they need or want.
+The division of labour allows individuals and firms to specialize and to produce more for several reasons: a) It allows the agents to focus on areas of advantage due to natural factors and skill levels; b) It encourages the agents to learn and invent; c) It allows agents to take advantage of economies of scale.
+Division and specialization of labour only work when individuals can purchase what they do not produce in markets.
 Learning about economics helps you understand the major problems facing the world today, prepares you to be a good citizen, and helps you become a well-rounded thinker.